SoftwareAG/c8y-docs/content/reference/notifications-bundle/consumer-protocol.md

 ### Parallel consumers

 The protocol can deliver notifications to a scaled-out subscriber.
-It is important to give each instance of the scaled-out application a unique consumer identifier (passing on connect in the query string).
+It is important to give each instance of the scaled-out application a unique consumer identifier (passing on connect in the query string) as well as specifying "shared=true" when requesting a notification token.
 Ideally this identifier should persist between re-starts of instances.
 With this, notifications from a particular device or source are delivered to the same instance of the scaled-out application as long as that instance is running.
 This makes processing successive notifications about the same device (or source) simpler.